Affiliate links on Android Authority may earn us a commission. Learn more.

-Xbox Game Pass Ultimate is by far the best value, costing $16.99 a month.
+Xbox Game Pass Ultimate is the best value, costing $16.99/month.
 For console gamers who play games online, it’s a better deal than either the Core or Console subscriptions.
-The fact that it also includes the PC library, EA Play, and cloud gaming is just icing on the cake.
+It also includes the PC library, EA Play, and cloud gaming, which is just the icing on the cake.

 There is a lot of confusion about the Xbox Game Pass game library.
 In theory, the list of games for Xbox Game Pass vs Ultimate is more or less the same.
 However, if you check the official list online, it combines four separate libraries: PC titles, console titles, cloud gaming titles, and EA Play titles.

-Of course, if you subscribe to Ultimate you gain instant access to all of these.
-It’s those who opt for the cheaper Game Pass subscriptions that might not get the full picture.
-To check each individual category, make sure you enable the filter for console, PC, or cloud-enabled games.
-Also keep in mind that the console titles include EA Play games, which are not included with a standard Game Pass Console subscription.
+Of course, if you subscribe to Ultimate, you gain instant access to all these.
+Those who opt for the cheaper Game Pass subscriptions might not get the full picture.
+To check each category, enable the filter for console, PC, or cloud-enabled games.
+Also, remember that the console titles include EA Play games, which are not included with a standard Game Pass Console subscription.

-Each of these libraries is constantly shifting, with new games added and old ones removed every month.
+Each library constantly shifts, with new games added and old ones removed every month.
 Microsoft announces removals well in advance, so you have plenty of time to try or finish them.
-There are also discounts to buy games that are leaving Game Pass, so keep an eye out for those if you want to keep playing.
+There are discounts to buy games leaving Game Pass, so watch for those if you want to keep playing.

-In general, there are lots of great games to choose from on all platforms.
-For example, all first-party games are added on the day they’re released.
-This means you could play the Halo: Infinite campaign or hop into Starfield right away without having to shell out $70.
+There are many great games to choose from on all platforms.
+For example, all first-party games are added on their release day.
+This means you could play the Halo: Infinite campaign or hop into Starfield immediately without shelling out $70.

 To give you an idea of what to expect, here’s a short list of some of the best games on Xbox Game Pass: